naagma5/naagma5.github.io/_pages/Projects.md

         <p class="projects-description">Developed a logistic regression model and a multi-layer perceptron classifier network to classify MRI images with the presence of a brain tumor and those without.</p>
         <p class="projects-description-h"> Skills: </p>
         <ul class="projects-description">
-            <li>Pre-processing and recoding images of MRI scans using singular value decomposition</li>
+            <li>Pre-processed and recoding images of MRI scans using singular value decomposition</li>
-            <li>Utilizing the grid search method to find the best combination of hyperparameters</li>
+            <li>Utilized the grid search method to find the best combination of hyperparameters</li>
-            <li>Evaluating model quality using k-fold cross-validation </li>
+            <li>Evaluated model quality using k-fold cross-validation </li>
             <li>Julia, Python  </li>
             <li>Peer collaboration </li>
         </ul>